GRIDAPPSD/pyvvo/README.md

 Note that sometimes PyCharm hangs at the end of tests.
 Give it a minute, then click the red square to stop the tests.
 It'll then stop the spinning wheel, but has indeed ran all the tests (as indicated by the "x" and "check mark" icons next to all the test files in the bottom left).
+I believe this is a bug related to using a Docker-based interpreter.